Number of IT FTEs that perform the process group "deploy information technology solutions" per $1 billion revenue

 Back to Top

-(Number of FTEs who perform the function "manage information technology" (internal and external) * Percentage of IT FTEs performing the process group "develop and maintain information technology solutions" *.01) / (Total business entity revenue * 0.0000000010)
+(Number of FTEs who perform the function "manage information technology" (internal and external) * Percentage of IT FTEs performing the process group "deploy information technology solutions" *.01) / (Total business entity revenue * 0.0000000010)

 Key Terms